Introduction to Java integration testing for a RESTful API

 • the payload (JSON, XML)

 Each test should only focus on a single responsibility and include a single assertion.
-Focusing on a clear separation always has benefits, but when doing this kind of black box testing it’s even more important, as the general tendency is to write complex test scenarios in the very beginning.
+Focusing on a clear separation always has benefits, but when doing this kind of black box testing, it’s even more important because the general tendency is to write complex test scenarios in the very beginning.

-Another important aspect of the integration tests is adherence to the Single Level of Abstraction Principle – the logic within a test should be written at a high level.
-Details such as creating the request, sending the HTTP request to the server, dealing with IO, etc should not be done inline but via utility methods.
+Another important aspect of integration tests is adherence to the Single Level of Abstraction Principle; we should write the logic within a test at a high level.
+Details such as creating the request, sending the HTTP request to the server, dealing with IO, etc., shouldn’t be done inline, but via utility methods.

 @Test